Healthdirect Free Australian health advice you can count on.

 How long does it take to get a blood test?

-Depending on when and where you go for your test, you may have a wait at the pathology collection centre.
+Depending on when and where you go for your test, the pathology collection centre may have a queue.

 What happens during a blood test?

 The blood is usually taken from a vein in your arm.
 To take the blood, a tourniquet will be put around your arm and you may be asked to make a fist.
-A tourniquet is a band that stops or slows the flow of blood from your arm.
+A tourniquet is a band that stops or slows the flow of blood in your arm, so your veins can be seen and felt more easily.

 A needle will then be inserted into a vein in your arm.

-A small amount of blood is collected and put into one or more tubes and sent to a pathology service for analysis.
+A small amount of blood is then sucked up into one or more tubes and sent to a pathology laboratory for testing.

-After the needle is removed, you'll need to keep pressure on the site where the blood was taken for a short while.
-Try not to use that arm too much for the rest of the day.
+After the needle is removed, you'll be asked to press on the site where the blood was taken until the bleeding has stopped.
+Try not to use that arm too much for the rest of the day and avoid heavy lifting.
+This reduces the chance of bruising.

 Are there any risks or side effects from having a blood test?

-It may hurt a little when the needle goes in and comes out of your vein.
-Having the tourniquet on your arm may also feel a little uncomfortable.
-For most people, it doesn't hurt too much.
+It may hurt a little when the needle is inserted and removed from your vein.
+The tourniquet may also feel a little uncomfortable.
+For most people, the pain is only mild and only lasts a minute or so.

 Bruising